docker-library/docs/mysql/README-content.md

 MySQL is a popular choice of database for use in web applications, and is a central component of the widely used LAMP open source web application software stack (and other 'AMP' stacks).
 LAMP is an acronym for "Linux, Apache, MySQL, Perl/PHP/Python."
 Free-software-open source projects that require a full-featured database management system often use MySQL.

+Oracle Corporation and/or affiliates own the copyright and trademark for MySQL.

 > [wikipedia.org/wiki/MySQL](https://en.wikipedia.org/wiki/MySQL)

 # How to use this image